-That is the name I have given to one of my favorite Persian rice dishes: Dam Pokh Tak!
+Persian Golden Rice is the name I have given to one of my favorite Persian rice dishes, Dam Pokh Tak!
 Fewer than five ingredients, this easy to make traditional dish is ideal for lazy, cool winter nights.
-Turmeric, golden fried onions, fava beans and rice- it doesn’t get more satisfying than that!
+Turmeric, golden caramelized onions, fava beans and rice- it doesn’t get more satisfying than that!

-Culturally, rice is a staple in most Persian Cuisine.
+Culturally, rice is a staple with most Persian Cuisine.
 However, with the entire worlds shift to eating less carbohydrate, most Persian recipes are being pushed aside and forgotten.
 Many Iranians within my generation have not even heard or tasted Dam Pokh Tak!
-They might recall it as a dish their moms used to prepare back home.
+They might recall it as a dish their mother used to prepare back home.

 1 Spanish Onion- sliced thin

 ½ cup dried fava beans- soaked in cold water 2 hours prior to cooking